 preventive detention, self-defense

 Ferzan, Kimberly Kessler, "Beyond Crime and Commitment: Justifying Liberty Deprivations of the Dangerous and Responsible" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2612.